justyntyrrell/Car_Auction_Price_Prediction/README.md

 ## Model Web Deployment
 Tech stack: pickle, Flask, Heroku

-* A final model trained against the entire dataset due to its limited size.
-The model and one hot encoder was then serialized using pickle.
+* The final model was trained against the entire dataset.
+The model and one hot encoder were then serialized using pickle.
-* Pickle implements binary protocols for serializing and de-serializing a Python object structure. form character stream.
+* Pickle implements binary protocols for serializing and de-serializing a Python object structure.
 This character stream contains all the information necessary to reconstruct the object in another python script.
-* A web app was made using flask, a lightweight WSGI web application framework
+* A web app was made using flask, a lightweight WSGI web application framework.
 * The web app was deployed by linking GitHub with Heroku.
 Heroku is a container-based cloud Platform.